arribada/horizon-gui/README.md

-# horizon-gui
-GUI tool for managing Arribada Horizon biologging tags.

-***** Arribada Horizon Graphical User Interface *****
+# Arribada Horizon Graphical User Interface

-This tool allows Arribada Horizon tags to be configured, modified and, inspected.
+This tool allows Arribada Horizon biologging tags to be configured, modified and, inspected.

 ## Install Tools on PI:
 * Download the image (working portal image on Dropbox)